LucasWaelti/kalibr-wiki/IMU-Noise-Model-and-Intrinsics.md

 <img src="https://latex.codecogs.com/svg.latex?{%5Ctilde%5Comega(t)=%5Comega(t)+b(t)+n(t)}">.

 The same model (with different parameters, as we will later see) is used to model the accelerometer measurement errors.
-This model is tractable and often used.
+This model is tractable and often used to model inertial sensors [1,2].

 ***